s-taylor/fin-serve/README.md

 ### Purpose:

 Fin-Serve is a very simple http server.
-Written in node with zero dependencies, it aims to simply serve up compiled frontend assets without regards to routing.
+Written in node with few deps, it aims to simply serve up compiled frontend assets without regards to routing.
+It will look in /dist for compiled assets.
+You should compile them before trying to run this.

 ### Setup:

-Since this only has dev-dependencies, there is no setup required besides node. `npm install` will install dev dependencies for development and testing purposes.
+`npm install` will install the two deps (serve-static and finalhandler), as well as the dev deps used for testing.

 ### Use: